ComposableFi/composable/frame/staking-rewards/README.md

 - claiming reward at any time while the NFT has not expired
 - unstaking early, resulting in penalty applied
 - unstaking once the NFT expired
 - User owns fNFT, fNFT owns rewards.
-Hence selling fNFT is selling rewards to.
+Hence selling fNFT is selling rewards too.

 ### Configuring an asset as being rewardable